cliffordlab/ICG_OSToolbox/ICG_Annotation/readme.md

 <a name="1l"></a>
 #### Annotation Files
-During the process of annotation, all the annotation files are saved in .txt format in a subfolder **Ensemble_Averaged_ECG_ICG_manual_annotation** inside the  **Ensemble_Averaged_ECG_ICG** which contains four EA ECG_ICG records.
+During the process of annotation, all the annotations are saved in .txt file format in a subfolder **Ensemble_Averaged_ECG_ICG_manual_annotation** inside the  **Ensemble_Averaged_ECG_ICG** which contains EA ECG_ICG records.
 These text files can be accessed anytime for further analysis.

 ![](ICMAA_gif/17_annotaion_r.gif)